Machismo: 2021 gender-based violence rise

 In countries where machismo is prevalent and deeply ingrained in society, gender violence is higher.
 In 2021, gender-based violence rose in Puerto Rico.
-So much so that Governor Pedro Pierluisi declared a state of emergency on the island due to an increase in gender-based violence from 6,603 cases in 2020 to 7,876 in 2021.
+This led to Governor Pedro Pierluisi declaring a state of emergency on the island due to an increase in gender-based violence from 6,603 cases in 2020 to 7,876 in 2021.
 Out of the many cases, the murders of Andrea Ruiz Costas and Keishla Rodriguez caused the public to question how gender-based violence was handled within Puerto Rico's judicial system.
 Andrea Ruiz Costas filed three court cases before her murder, all of which were denied.
 The judicial system accepts that, like every institution, it lacks in some instances.
 One of those factors is the judicial system's difficult process for filling a complaint.
 Many times this process is difficult for the victim due the lengthy process of filling the complaint and understanding the legal implications this process entails.
 After the government declared a state of emergency, conversations emerged about the root of gender based violence and the need for gender perspective learning to be included in Puerto Rico's Department of Education Curriculum.
 On 26 October 2022, the Department of Education announced a curriculum called Equity and Respect for All Human Beings which will take place every fourth Wednesday of the month during homeroom period.
 Though the program intends to encourage respect and equity, supporters for gender perspective learning clarify that it lacks in acknowledging terms involving gender equity and identity.